ITAndreHoch/AWS/Services.md

 ***
 **AWS config**
 AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+AWS service allows you to automate the evaluation of recorded configurations against desired configuration.

 ***

- AWS service allows you to automate the evaluation of recorded configurations against desired configuration?
+**AWS Device Farm**

+AWS Device Farm is an app testing service that lets you test and interact with your Android, iOS, and web apps on many devices at once, or reproduce issues on a device in real time

+***